ByAUJay

 - Ops:

-Result: an issuer can onboard EU investors, enforce transfer pre‑checks on‑chain, keep allocations private, and demonstrate regulator‑friendly evidence on demand.
+Result: An issuer can bring on board EU investors, perform transfer pre-checks on-chain, keep allocations under wraps, and provide regulator-friendly evidence whenever needed.

 Practical blueprint 2: Atomic DvP between a Corda security and an EVM cash leg

-Goal: settle a repo or bond trade where the security is held on a Corda app network (similar topology to Euroclear/SDX) and cash is on an enterprise‑EVM payment rail.
+So, the plan is to settle a repo or bond trade where the security is sitting on a Corda app network (think of it like a setup similar to Euroclear or SDX), while the cash moves around on an enterprise-EVM payment rail.

 - On Corda (asset leg):